-Collectively, the assessments are designed to ensure that you have acquired the core knowledge and skills expected of any Computing graduate and also that you are able to use these to solve the type of real-world problems encountered by industry.
+Collectively, the assessments are designed to ensure that you have acquired the core knowledge and skills expected of any Computing graduate and also that you are able to use these a. to solve the type of real-world problems encountered by industry, and b. to exploit effectively, and contribute to, cutting-edge research in Computing in an academic and/or industrial context.